syncfusion-content/xamarin-docs/Xamarin/Radio-Button/Visual-Customization.md

 ![CheckedColor and UncheckedColor in RadioButton](Images/StateColor.png)

 ## BorderWidth
-The border thickness of the circle in the RadioButton control can be customized with the `BorderWidth` property.
+The border thickness of the circle in the RadioButton control can be customized using the `BorderWidth` property.

 {% tabs %}
 {% highlight xaml %}